paulsboutique3d/paulsboutique3d-kb/README.md

 - Material: PLA+ or PETG are recommended unless a guide specifies otherwise.
 - Layer height: ~0.20 mm for general parts; use finer layers for cosmetic surfaces if desired.
 - Walls/perimeters: 3–4; infill: 20–35% (per part requirements).
-- Supports: only where a guide indicates; orient parts as shown in the guide images.
 - Tolerances: print a small test piece if you’re unsure; light sanding may be required on mating features.
 - Adhesives/fasteners: use CA or epoxy as noted; fastener sizes are listed in the project BOMs.